Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 2. Each hand has exactly 5 cards (each separated by a single space).
 3. Each hand has valid cards
 4. Each line is populated with something (no empty lines separating hands)
 5. There exists an even amount of hands in the file (since you cannot compare something to nothing)
-6. Each hand contains a valid number of face cards (cannot have five of the same face for valid poker hands).
+6. Each hand contains a valid number of value cards (cannot have five of the same value for valid poker hands).
 Five-of-a-Kind does not exist in legal poker, likewise with wildcards.

 As scale was considered, a file may have multiple 'rounds' to evaluate given a file has more than two hands to compare.
 The program will automatically